papakonnekt/garden-planner/devDocs/prd.md

 ### Summary

+---

+## Authentication

+A login feature will be implemented before the final product is released.

 This app leverages detailed user inputs to drive smart gardening recommendations within a cutting-edge, fully 3D interactive environment.
 The focus is on providing a visually rich and intuitive experience where users can design, simulate, and manage their garden with unprecedented clarity.
 The advanced companion planting engine, integrated directly into the 3D visualization, empowers users to make confident choices for healthier, more synergistic gardens, supported by clear visual feedback and data-driven insights.
 The detailed requirements outlined here will inform the `design.md` process to select the optimal technology stack for delivering this next-generation garden planning tool.